Nothing too ground breaking here, but a solid, melodic pop dance tune from British born Gracey who hails from Brighton.

 Gashi seems to be taking a page from The Weeknd’s playbook.
 Or perhaps it’s vice versa.
 I really like this track a lot.
 I’m a little more fond of the instrumental production on this record than I am the vocals.
 I know it may seem like a requirement to auto-tune these days, but I think this record would have been much more powerful without it.

 Another enjoyable track from Gashi called “Paranoid.”
 Gashi… yes… we know you smoke.
-We’re very proud of you. 😂 The look and image he’s cultivated for himself is douchey, but I do like this track and video as well.
+We’re very proud of you.
+The look and image he’s cultivated for himself is douchey, but I do like this track and video as well.
+It was shot in Indian Alley which is near Skid Row in Los Angeles.

 London Grammar is an English indie pop band formed in Nottingham in 2009.
 The band consists of Hannah Reid, Dan Rothman and Dominic ‘Dot’ Major.
 If you’re looking for an entire album full of outstanding songs and top shelf production, I would give it a listen.
 It sounds just as good today as it did when it came out in 2013.